|35 km/22 mi

 3. America Woods to Upper Ventnor

 Go directly across the road on to the unmade road for 60 metres, where you meet the Cycle Track

 Turn right here, and continue for 1 Kilometre to the second bridge.
 There's a path 100 metres further on along on the right, that takes you on to the bridge.

 At the top of the bridge turn right (south), and uphill till it levels off at a confluence of many paths.

 Continue upwards on the V46 till you reach a wooden gate

 Go straight across the field to the old chalk quarry, and climb upwards along side the quarry, until it levels off.

-Climb diagonally left, aiming for the hedgerow in the distance
+You now climb diagonally right, aiming for the hedgerow in the distance

 At the hedgerow, turn right on the obvious bridleway, pass through two gates on to Luccombe down.